|

 - Plastic letters, letter tiles, or alphabet cards (1 letter per card)

-Note: If you do not have the CD or Mini-Charts, you can still teach this alphabet lesson plan using the words on the initial consonants song lyrics page.
-You can also create your own Mini-Charts based on the miniatures below.
+Note: If you do not have the CD or Mini-Charts, you can still teach this initial consonants lesson plan using the folk tune listed on the What’s That Sound?
+Song Lyrics page.
+You can create your own mini-charts using the words in bold print letters in each verse of the Song Lyrics.

 Find out more about Sing Your Way Through Phonics products.